looker-open-source/extension-access-key-demo/README.md

 ## Run the extension

 Use the browse menu to navigate to the extension.
 The access check will fail because it has not been added.
-Click the Add/Update access key button and enter the ACCESS_KEY added to the .env file.
+Click the Configure button and enter the ACCESS_KEY added to the .env file.
 Navigate back to the Home page.
 The access key check should now work.
 Click the Verify JWT to validate the JWT token.

 ## Production Deployment